Voice Messages

 - The audio event is handled through the shared media pipeline.

-- If STT is configured and succeeds, the audio is transcribed and lightly normalized for mentions and commands.
+- If STT is configured and succeeds, the audio is transcribed and lightly normalized for mentions and ASR cleanup without creating chat commands.

 - If STT is unavailable, disabled, or fails, MindRoom falls back to